Judy Malloy: Notes on Uncle Roger

 Judy Malloy, "Uncle Roger, an Online Narrabase", in Roy Ascott and Carl Loeffler, eds Connectivity: Art and Interactive Telecommunications, Leonardo 24(2), 1991 pp. 195-202

-Alice McKeever, "Digital Literature Pioneers: Judy Malloy on 'narrabases', 80s Silicon Valley and e-literature today" (interview)
+Alice McKeever, "Digital Literature Pioneers: Judy Malloy on 'narrabases', 80s Silicon Valley and e-literature today", The Literary Platform, April 24, 2014.

 1. DOSBox.
 Download DOSBox